Eugene0910-super/Snapped_ai/SETUP.md

-# Windows Setup Guide for Snapped AI
+# Setup Guide for Snapped AI

-This guide will help you set up and run the Snapped AI application on Windows.
+This guide will help you set up and run the Snapped AI application on any platform.

 ## Prerequisites